 The Rider University Pathways Program combines undergraduate university level credit-bearing courses and intensive academic English training.
-The Pathways Programs program provides continued language support as international students begin their academic programs.
+The Pathways Program provides continued language support as international students begin their academic programs.

 - Small classes so you get personal attention